Caleb Patterson-Sewell: MLS Pool Goalkeeper

 Following a failed move to a team in Asia, Patteson-Sewell signed with Major League Soccer to serve as the league's pool goalkeeper.
 He trained with Nashville SC while serving in the role.

 Toronto FC II

 In 2021, he signed as a player-coach with Toronto FC II.
 He retired following the 2021 season.

 International career

 Patterson-Sewell is an American Australian and is eligible to represent the Australia national soccer team.
 The goalkeeper coach for Australia, Tony Franken, flew to Portugal to watch Patterson-Sewell play.
 Local media reports suggested Patterson-Sewell would be called up for Australia for their friendly against Romania.

 Coaching career

 In 2021, he joined Toronto FC II in USL League One as a player-coach, serving as an assistant and goalkeeping coach, as well as a player.

 In 2022, following his official retirement from playing, he joined Memphis 901 FC in the USL Championship as assistant sporting director and assistant coach.

+On June 19, 2024, with the departure of Tim Howard from Memphis 901 FC, he was named Acting Sporting Director of the USL Championship team.
+Memphis suspended operations following the 2024 season.

+On January 9, 2025, FC Tulsa appointed Sewell as their sporting director and general manager.